 Many companies turn to solutions like Microsoft’s RDP, but RDP hacks happen more often than they should due to its ubiquitous use, especially in enterprise work environments.
 Sometimes RDP has out-of-date software which makes it more vulnerable to attacks and malware.
 The next section highlights how Impero’s remote support software protects your data with a multi-layer approach.

 Establish a Secure Line Through Your Own Server

 One of the benefits of remote access software like Impero Connect is that companies can manage remote access using their own servers or a private cloud.
 This ensures that corporate security policies are not compromised, and data is protected.
 It also gives companies more control of their data and security.

 Manage User Access to Prevent Unauthorized Activity

 With so many devices being used, and numerous users, it’s important to make sure that only specified users have access to certain devices.
 With Impero Connect, you can set criteria for accepting incoming invitations to connect to certain devices.

 For large organizations working across multiple sites or even across the globe, it’s imperative that user’s rights be appropriately managed.
 Companies can use Impero Connect to easily define access privileges for roles or individual users in granular detail, which makes it simple to close security gaps and keep accurate audit logs.

 Security Logging Keeps Track of All Activity

 Audit trails and documentation aren’t just for compliance.
 They are one of the most important resources for identifying security breaches and preventing future ones.
-Netop keeps track of all remote access activity to give the most comprehensive audit trails available.
+Impero keeps track of all remote access activity to give the most comprehensive audit trails available.